genetica/pylator/thoughtLog.md

 Managerd pickle the data to a process and then pickle the changed data back to itself ensuring concurrency.
-Managers does not work with binary objects in the sense that the manager can not detect whether data change within the object or not.
+Managers does not work with binary objects in the sense that the manager can not detect whether data change within the object or not and then never pickle the data back.
 Managers as I see it can be used for control and moving data for distributed computing.

 -------------------------------------------------------------------------------
 11-08-2017 - gene